 If you didn’t already know, sharing photos on Facebook with a private account won’t prevent your account from being hacked.

-What’s more, some of them seem to be able to access your private photo albums without even being part of your contacts.
+What’s more, some people seem to be able to access your private photo albums without even being one of your contacts.
 Whether it’s a case of account hacking (the hacker changes the account address and password) or unauthorized access to your photo albums, the result is the same: photo theft leads to use of the stolen photos, automated identity theft (the hacker creates hundreds of accounts with your photos) and other gimmicks such as harassment of contacts, blackmail or ransom demands with the person whose account has been stolen.

 Definitely, when it comes to sharing personal photos, it’s best to avoid using Facebook or any other social network for that matter.